harit105/GeoSpatialProjects/PDFM Embedding Projects/README.md

 # Predicting Home Values in 3D with PDFM Features

-A comprehensive geospatial analysis project that visualizes and predicts residential home values using 3D mapping techniques and PDFM (Place Description Foundation Model) embeddings.
+A comprehensive geospatial analysis project that visualizes and predicts residential home values using 3D mapping techniques and PDFM (Population Dynamics Foundation Model) embeddings.

 ## 📋 Overview